 Two Mouth Lakes is a 9.1 mile moderately trafficked out and back trail located near Bonners Ferry, Idaho that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until September.
+The trail offers a number of activity options and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 beautiful. looks like an Asian rock garden. worth every step.

 This was our first hiking trail in the Bonners area and we loved it!
 The drive out was beautiful, but took a while and you need to pay attention to the mileage when you need to turn on the dirt roads because they are not marked!
 Also, about two miles before the trail there is another trail marker for a different trail which we almost went to.
 Once you get to the trail, the signage is clearly market Two Mouth Lakes.
 To get to the lakes it took us about 3 hours with rests.
 95 percent of the trip to the lakes us UP HILL.
 There are amazing vistas and views once on the top of the ridgeline right before you descent to the lakes.
 In our opinion we liked the lake to the left, but its all a mater of opinion.
 Both are beautiful.
 The walk back was a relief as it was mostly downhill which was a relief because we were very tired.
 I would recommend taking gear to camp and planning for long rests at the lake.
 We had a blast!